Ale-XYX/Contrast/README.md

 **A Pyweek 25 Game by TEAM-ABSTRACTANDROID**

-In contrast, you play as `0x`, a lone creature in a monochrome, industrial world.
+In Contrast, you play as `0x`, a lone creature in a monochrome, industrial world.

 ![0x](https://cdn.discordapp.com/attachments/336104478644240394/437376235472158720/unknown.png)